manuel-martos/creative-lab/README.md

 ![Sample](img/creative-lab.gif)

 # Sample Showcase
-To give you a glimpse of the magic within creative-lab, here are a couple of captivating samples:
+To give you a glimpse of the magic within creative-lab, here are some of captivating samples:

 ## 1. Animated stroked typography
 Dynamic strokes bring typography to life, fusing design and animation.